• Published September 24, 2024

 For example, we’ve seen challenging conversations emerge post-pandemic as employees and organizations struggle to find common ground on workplace location and flexibility.
 You probably know someone who feels strongly about having a flexible schedule or remote work.
 At the same time, you likely know a supervisor who feels strongly about having their entire team in the office at the same time.
 At first glance, it appears that these 2 parties are on opposite sides of the issue.

 When we take a step back, we can recognize that neither party is wrong.
-It’s both good to have a flexible work schedule and it’s also valuable to have an entire team in the office when they are collaborating.
+It’s both good to have a flexible work schedule and also valuable to have an entire team in the office when they are collaborating.
 Even though both people have valid points and perspectives, it can feel like an either / or choice; therefore, setting up a challenging conversation.
 Neither perspective is wrong; both flexibility and collaboration hold value.
 However, the seeming opposition can create a challenging conversation.

 In our wider communities, we see many instances where people stand on polar opposite sides of issues, from tax policies to educational reforms.
 Our brains naturally seek patterns, and in doing so, we may inadvertently reinforce our own views, missing potential common ground.